Spillover Effects in the Presence of Unobserved Networks: Introduction

+We provide two empirical illustrations, each from the most popular types of network experiments; an online social network experiment and a network field experiment.
+The first is a simulation study based on the real-world Twitter network \citep{guess2016treatments} where we simulate a variety of unobserved offline face-to-face networks to assess the performance of the proposed approach (Section~\ref{sec:sim}).
+The second is a reanalysis of the field network experiment in rural China \citep{cai2015social}.
+We apply the proposed sensitivity analysis methods and assess the robustness of the original findings to unobserved networks (Section~\ref{sec:app}).

-Our paper builds on a growing literature on spillover effects in networks \citep[e.g.,][]{aronow2012interference, athey2016exact, eckles2014design, forastiere2016observational, ogburn2014DAG}.
+Our paper builds on a growing literature on spillover effects \citep[e.g.,][]{hong2006kinder, sobel2006, rosenbaum2007, hudgens2008toward, vaderweele2010interference}, especially spillover effects in networks \citep[e.g.,][]{aronow2012random, bowers2013interference, toulis2013interference, hudgens2014, ogburn2014DAG, athey2016exact, forastiere2016observational, aronow2012interference, eckles2017design, tchetgen2017auto, bowers2018models}.
 See \cite{halloran2016review} for a recent review about spillover effects in general.
 The vast majority of the work has mainly focused on the case where all relevant networks are observed.
 Only recently has the literature begun to study the consequence of unobserved networks.
-One way to handle unobserved networks is to consider the problem as ``misspecification'' of the spillover structure \citep{aronow2012interference}.
+One way to handle unobserved networks is to consider the problem as ``misspecification'' of the spillover structure \citep{aronow2012interference, savje2019causal}.
 Although Proposition 8.1 of \cite{aronow2012interference} implies that the inverse probability weighting estimator is biased for the ANSE unless all relevant networks are observed, the exact expression of bias is difficult to characterize in general settings.
 In this paper, we instead focus on one common type of misspecification -- the network of interest is observed, but other relevant networks are unobserved.
-We therefore can explicitly derive the exact bias formula and develop sensitivity analysis methods.
-Other approaches to deal with unobserved networks include randomization tests \citep{luo2012inference, rosenbaum2007interference} and the use of a monotonicity assumption \citep{choi2016monotone}.
-While these approaches are robust to unmeasured networks, estimands studied in these papers are designed to detect the total amount of spillover effects in all networks, rather than spillover effects specific to a particular network, which are the main focus of this paper.

-Our sensitivity analysis methods are closely connected to those developed for observational studies (without interference, \citealp{ding2016sensitivity, vanderweele2011bias}; with interference, \citealp{vanderweele2014sensinter}).
-Unlike these methods, however, our sensitivity analysis focuses on experimental studies where spillover effects in unobserved networks induce bias.
+We, therefore, can explicitly derive the exact bias formula and develop sensitivity analysis methods.